Himanigarg666/Goodcabs-performance-analysis-/README.md

 So , they want to analysis the performance of goodcabs .

-Objective:-

-• Increase consumer satisfaction

-•Increase trips
+2024 Goals :-

+Increase trip volume .

+Improve passengers  satisfaction .

+Boost repeat passenger rate .

+Optimize trip distribution .

+Balance new and repeat passengers

-These are objective set by the Goodcabs company.
+These are 2024 Goal set by the Goodcabs company.
 So to analyse the performance of Goodcabs , they take help of senior data analyst tony sharma , but he is busy , so he assist this task to junior Data analyst Peter Pandey .

 Peter Pandey has given task to start analysing by taking help of primary and secondary question.